changchuming/scheduleitfor.me/README.md

 # Build Instructions
-1. Install missing packages and dependencies
+Step 1.
+Install missing packages and dependencies
 ```
 > npm install
 > bower install
 ```

-2. Edit `./gulp/config.json` to indicate whether you are using Visual Studio
+Step 2.
+Edit `./gulp/config.json` to indicate whether you are using Visual Studio

 ```
 {